Apple makes iWork, iMovie & GarageBand apps free to all Mac & iOS users

 The news of the price change was first reported by MacRumors, and we’ve confirmed.

-iWork is actually a suite of productivity apps – Numbers, Keynote, and Pages – meant to rival Microsoft Office and Google Docs.
+iWork is actually a suite of productivity apps — Numbers, Keynote and Pages — meant to rival Microsoft Office and Google Docs.
 Meanwhile, GarageBand and iMovie are more consumer-focused tools, for music and video editing.

 Prior to the price change, the Mac versions of the iWork apps were $19.99 and the iOS versions were $9.99 apiece for those customers who hadn’t bought a new device in the past few years. iMovie and GarageBand for Mac were $14.99 and $4.99, respectively, and their iOS counterparts were $4.99 on the App Store.